Sandscrest History

 After both Sands died within a few months in 1952, their generous bequests allowed the property to transfer to Sandscrest Foundation, Inc. By the late 1950s, Sandscrest became a retreat ministry of the Episcopal Diocese of West Virginia.

 For a more in-depth history of the property, click on the printer-friendly links below.
-These chapters are part of a book-length work in development.
-Future sections will be released on this site.
-Subscribe to our newsletter using the button at the bottom of this page to receive a notice of their posting directly to your email inbox.
+These chapters are part of a book-length work that is nearly complete.
+A final section will be released on this site by early summer.
+Subscribe to our newsletter using the button at the bottom of this page to receive a notice of its posting directly to your email inbox.

 Sandscrest: A Sense of Place, A Sense of Past